 Windmill Primary School will always prioritise providing support over legal action.
 However, we recognise that it is our duty to ensure every child has access to the full-time education to which they are entitled.
-As such, it is our policy to work alongside the Education Welfare Officer and make a referral to the local authority where we feel parents have not engaged with the advice and support offered and their child has continued to acquire unauthorised absence marks, despite interventions having been put into place by the school.
+As such, it is our policy to work alongside the Education Welfare Officer, make a referral to the local authority and consider a penalty notice where we feel parents have not engaged with the advice and support offered and their child has continued to acquire unauthorised absence marks, despite interventions having been put into place by the school.